 Necromancy Adept You cast Necromancy rituals with a -1 difficulty rating.
 You may buy Shadow without buying Alteration, and Necromancy without buying Lesser Alchemancy.
 Order of the Dragon Weapon Training Gain a Reduce x1 per combat when using the Protection style.
 Order of the Dragon Shield Training Gain a Shield Bash x1 per combat when using the Protection style.
 Dark Strider You may take 5 steps while Hiding in Shadows.
 If you are using the Move in Shadows skill, you may take +5 steps.
 Aristocrat Gain a Power 2 Assertive Statement at the start of each social encounter.
 Soldiers of Grymhold You start with 2 Soldier Hirelings that are Undead.
 Dragon Armorsmith You may start as a Master Armorsmith, with a specialization in Dragon Armor.
-You start with the Secret of Petrified Bone.
+You start with the Secret of Bone.
+You have 1 Renown with the Skullbreaver Coven.
 Blood Brewer You may start as a Master Brewer, with a specialization in Wine.
 You start with the Recipe for Blood Wine.
+You have 1 Renown with the Skullbreaver Coven.
 Skullbreaker Pirate You have +1 to the Helmsman skill.
-You have Rank 1 in the Skullbreaker Coven.
+You gain 1 Renown in the Skullbreaker Coven.
+Shadow Shipwright You may start as a Master Engineer, with a specialization in Sailing Ships.
+You start with the plans for a Shadow Sloop.
+You have 1 Renown with the Skullbreaver Coven.